StartArticlesWhat is Payment Gateway and Payment Intermediary?

 Definition:

-A Payment Intermediary, also known as Payment Facilitator or Payment Service Provider (PSP), it is an entity that offers more comprehensive services than a Payment Gateway, including the complete processing of the transaction and the management of merchant accounts
+A Payment Intermediary, also known as a Payment Facilitator or Payment Service Provider (PSP), is an entity that offers more comprehensive services than a Payment Gateway, including full transaction processing and merchant account management.

 Main functions: